primer/view_components/CONTRIBUTING.md

 If you are the current maintainer of this gem:

+1. Checkout to `main`
-1. Run `./script/release` and follow the instructions.
+1. Run `./script/release-branch` and follow the instructions.

 ## Criteria for changing component status